 Tewfik joins the faculty at MIT’s Sloan School of Management this fall as an assistant professor of work and organization studies.
-She is one of five new professors at the Sloan School, and like four of them — and more than two-thirds of the 197 teachers to switch settings this fall — she is fresh from earning her doctorate degree and facing MBA students as a full-fledged faculty member for the first time.
+She is one of five new professors at the Sloan School, and like four of them — and more than two-thirds of the 198 teachers that started new jobs this fall — she is fresh from earning her doctorate degree and facing MBA students as a full-fledged faculty member for the first time.

 “I’m very excited,” says Tewfik, who worked as a management consultant at Booz & Company before becoming a doctoral candidate at the Wharton School at the University of Pennsylvania, from which she earned her Ph.D. in management this year.
 At Wharton, Tewfik taught undergraduates and some MBAs, but will be teaching a course of her own design — Power & Negotiation — for the first time at Sloan.